SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/Sources/README.md

 - To `Edit` an existing tag, use the green icon <img src="https://sfg.taxonworks.org/s/tkwvhi" width=30px/> associated with the `Tag`.

 ## Sources With Versions or Translated Titles
 Some sources exist in more than one version, either with translated titles or in entirely translated versions.
-To add a translated title, use the radial annotator, under "alternate values", and add the information under "title" to add the English version, such as in the case below:
+To add a translated title, use the radial annotator, under `Alternate values`, and add the information under `title` to add the English version, such as in the case below:

 Example Paper With Title in German and English
 <img width="600" title="Source Title Versions" hspace="10" src="https://sfg.taxonworks.org/s/8vsf1w"/>

 Note, there are at least two reasons why you might have more than one version of source:
 1. Someone has done a translation of a paper, but it has not been published separately.
-In this case, simpy add the translated pdf as a second document to the source (Documentation tool in Radial Annotator).
+In this case, simpy add the translated pdf as a second document to the source (see `Documentation` option in `Radial Annotator`).
 2. The translation has been published separately from the original source.
 A common example is Entomological Review, which is a parallel version of Entomologicheskoe Obozrenie published in English.
 In this case, the page numbers are likely to be different in the two journals.
 You should enter this as a separate source from the original paper in Russian.
 A search on the author and date will bring up both sources.

 ## Filtering Sources